Can You Pray in Hagia Sophia? (2026)

-Hagia Sophia is the most recognizable landmark in Istanbul and probably all of Turkey.
+Hagia Sophia is the most recognizable landmark in Istanbul, and I dare say all of Turkey.
 Dating from the 6th century, it’s almost as old as the city it’s in.
-Its status has changed multiple times:

 Frontal picture of Hagia Sophia